 Haley always gets some type of jolly rancher and lemonade.
 Trevor is less concerned with what they taste like, and makes his picks based on color.
 This year he chose blue and rainbow.

-I always get a few classic peppermint, so I can make holiday treats.
+I always get a few classic peppermint, so I can make holiday treats, like this meringue cookie recipe.

 ’Tis the season for all things peppermint and chocolate!

-Consisting mostly of egg whites and sugar, these “cookies” are crunchy, airy, super light, and pretty low calorie, so you can eat several without feeling guilty.
+Consisting mostly of egg whites and sugar, these meringue cookies are crunchy, airy, super light, and pretty low calorie, so you can eat several without feeling guilty.

 Also?
 I put these on top of some hot cocoa for H&T. Minds blown.